logicalclocks/feature-store-api/docs/hopsworksai/rondb.md

 select the checkbox which **grants access** to a benchmark user to specific tables in MySQL.

 ## RonDB details
-Once the cluster is created you can view some details by clicking in the `RonDB` tab as shown in the picture below.
+Once the cluster is created you can view some details by clicking on the `RonDB` tab as shown in the picture below.

 <p align="center">
   <figure>